GENERAL HOUSE SITTING

 You should receive your login details via email within minutes after you register.
 If you have not received this email within an hour (and you have checked your junk mail) please email us and we will re-send you your details.

-We offer homeowners FREE House ads on our website.
-Anyone can view these adverts but only registered house sitters are able to CONTACT THE HOUSE OWNER DIRECTLY USING OUR MESSAGING SYSTEM.
-The house sitter is then able to reply to any of these homeowners using the message system.
-Keep in mind that many homeowners choose not to place the FREE advert and rather scroll through the list of sitters and contact them directly.
+House Sitters UK offer FREE Homeowner ads on our website.
+Anyone can view these ads however, only registered house sitters have access to their contact details.
+The house sitters are able to contact any of these homeowners directly to make an enquiry.
+Keep in mind that many homeowners choose not to place an ad, preferring to scroll the list of sitters and contact them directly.

-Registering as a house sitter with House Sitters UK is easy and fast (usually completed within 5 to 10 minutes).
-Once you have registered you are able to contact the homeowner adverts immediately.
+Registering as a house sitter with House Sitters UK is easy and fast, usually taking just 5 to 10 minutes.
+Once you have registered you are able to scroll the homeowner ads and contact homeowners immediately.

 Unfortunately we do not offer this service.
-This is mainly due to potential mix ups.
-If we happened to contact a homeowner to confirm that their advert was still active and they replied 'yes' then by the time the enquiring house sitter got around to registering this sitting position my have already been filled hence a frustrated and annoyed new member!
+If we contact a homeowner to confirm their ad is still active and they reply ‘yes’, by the time the house sitter registers and sends a message, the position my have already been filled – hence a frustrated and annoyed new member.

-Yes we email reminder notices a few weeks before your membership expires.
+Yes – we email a reminder notice 2 weeks before, then again 2 days before your membership expires.